One-Pot Autumn Herb Roasted Chicken with Butter Toasted Wild Rice Pilaf.

-As of the last couple days I have made us a lot of cinnamon goodness because I honestly cannot get enough cinnamon in my life right now – talking sweet and savory people.
+As of the last couple of days, I have made us a lot of cinnamon goodness.
+I honestly cannot get enough cinnamon in my life right now – talking sweet and savory people.
 Asher and I are calling ourselves cinnamon freaks because cinnamon has been the main ingredient in practically all of our meals lately.
 I am on a huge kick and everything needs to involve either cinnamon, pumpkin, apples, or butternut squash (acorn and spaghetti too).
-I am also in love with figs at the moment as well.
+I’m also in love with figs at the moment as well.

-Basically, I am obsessed with all things fall like.
-I think it’s because we are immersed in fall up here in the mountains.
-You see, our trees are the most gorgeous shades of yellow and orange right now, and my little mini pumpkin collection in my office (because there is no room anywhere else) is just so cute, and the weather was so incredible last weekend.
+Basically, I am obsessed with all things fall-like.
+I think it’s because we’re immersed in fall up here in the mountains.
+You see, our trees are the most gorgeous shades of yellow and orange right now.
+My little mini pumpkin collection in my office (because there is no room anywhere else) is just so cute.
+And the weather was so incredible last weekend.

 It was a perfect fall Saturday that ended with a cozy storm late Sunday afternoon.
 It was one of those fall days that makes you just want to snuggle up by the fire with a good magazine.
-I didn’t do that because I had a chicken to roast and a bunch of boring emails to respond to, but I was wishing that’s what I was doing.
+I didn’t do that because I had a chicken to roast and a bunch of boring emails to respond to.
+But I was wishing that’s what I was doing.
 Fall is awesome up here, but it doesn’t last long.
-Soon the white stuff will be falling and mixing itself in like in this picture of a nearby trail in Dillon.
+Soon the white stuff will be falling and mixing itself in.
+Just like in this picture of a nearby trail in Dillon.

-So now that it is officially fall, I figured it was time for a real pumpkin recipe.
+So now that fall is officially here, I figured it was time for a real pumpkin recipe.